Meghan McCain Is Pregnant 8 Months After Suffering Miscarriage

 Congratulations are in order for Meghan McCain: "The View" co-host is again expecting her and husband Ben Domenech's first child, eight months after she suffered a miscarriage.

-The 35-year-old conservative panelist on the ABC morning show and daughter of late Sen. John McCain announced her pregnancy in a statement posted on her Instagram page on Sunday.
+The 35-year-old conservative panelist on the ABC morning show and daughter of late Sen. John McCain announced her pregnancy in a statement posted across her social media platforms on Sunday.

 "My husband Ben and I have been blessed to find out I'm pregnant," she wrote.
 "Although this isn't how I expected to announce my pregnancy, both we and our families are excited to share the news with you all."